jndlsarthak/real-estate-project/reports/ml_system_design.md

 ## Summary

-This document outlines the design of the ML system to be implemented over the coming weeks.
+This document outlines the design of the ML system to be implemented over the coming time.
 It balances simplicity and interpretability with modern ML capabilities for structured data and geospatial insights.